What is bandwidth monitoring and why is it important?

 Your ISP promises to provide you with a reliable pipe to the Internet of a certain volume; your chosen network hardware install is designed to provide a particular level of service within your facility.
 Are you getting your expected bandwidth and availability, or is something failing to deliver?
 Is unexpected traffic consuming the bandwidth that you are getting?

-Which bandwidth monitoring software is right for you?
+Which network bandwidth monitoring tools are right for you?
 There are several considerations when performing a network monitoring tools comparison.
 One factor is what monitoring technologies your installed hardware supports (eg, do they support SNMP?
 NetFlow? sFlow?).
 One is the size and complexity of your network; a simple tool that’s a great fit for a small office is completely inadequate for a large sophisticated network.
-Here we’ll look at the most popular and feature-rich free bandwidth monitoring tools.
+Here we’ll look at the most popular and feature-rich free bandwidth monitoring tools that can give you real-time data on your network and internet bandwidth utilization.

 SolarWinds makes a suite of products providing comprehensive support for network monitoring and management.
 Their Real-Time NetFlow Traffic Analyzer provides useful data about bandwidth for devices that support NetFlow; we discussed this tool in an earlier post on the best free NetFlow analyzers and collectors.
 Here we’ll focus on another free tool from SolarWinds, the Real-Time Bandwidth Monitor.